camtittle/spotify-party-vote-monorepo/README.md

 ## Tools

-Following tools are required:

-* Yarn 2
+I've been trying out a few things in this project, such as:

-The project is organised as a monorepo utilising Yarn workspaces and Typescript references.
-The separate packages live in `./packages`.
+* Organising as a monorepo utilising Yarn 2 workspaces and Typescript references.
+The workspaces live in `./packages`.

-Inversify is used for dependecy injection in the API functions.
+* Using DynamoDB Local in a docker container for automated integration testing
+* Using Inversify.js for dependency injection

+## Running Tests

+### Integration tests

+From the `/packages/api` directory, run:

+* `yarn dynamodb-local:start` to run the DynamoDB local emulator
+* `yarn test:integration` from a separate command window to run the tests

 ## Build